1mrat/cursor-taskrunner/README.md

 ![Anime girl summoning image task](examples/image/anime_girl_summoning_image_task.png)

-In this 90s anime-style image, you can see a determined young girl with big expressive eyes, sitting at a retro computer.
-She's in the process of summoning an image task, with the "@image" command glowing on her screen.
-Magical sparkles and swirls surround her, representing the power of the image task summoning process.

-I use the same prompt format as Claude here:
+I originally used the same prompt format as Claude here:

 ```
 <task: {task_name}>
 {task instructions}
 </task>
 ```

+But it seemed plain text rules worked better.

 You can see the file [here](tasks/image)